PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 # Persistent windows (Window stays open after button click)

-Apologies that the next few pages are perhaps confusing.
-There have been a number of changes recently in PySimpleGUI's Read calls that added some really cool stuff, but at the expense of being not so simple.
-Part of the issue is an attempt to make sure existing code doesn't break.
-These changes are all in the area of non-blocking reads and reads with timeouts.

-There are 2 ways to keep a window open after the user has clicked a button.
-One way is to use non-blocking windows (see the next section).
-The other way is to use buttons that 'read' the window instead of 'close' the window when clicked.
-The typical buttons you find in windows, including the shortcut buttons, close the window.
-These include OK, Cancel, Submit, etc.  The Button Element also closes the window.

-The `RButton` Element creates a button that when clicked will return control to the user, but will leave the window open and visible.
-This button is also used in Non-Blocking windows.
-The difference is in which call is made to read the window.
-The normal `Read` call with no parameters will block, a call with a `timeout` value of zero will not block.
+Early versions of PySimpleGUI did not have a concept of "persisent window".
+Once a user clicked a button, the window would close.
+After some time, the functionality was expanded so that windows remained open by default.

+## Input Fields that Auto-clear
-Note that `InputText` and `MultiLine` Elements will be **cleared**   when performing a `Read`.
-If you do not want your input field to be cleared after a `Read` then you can set the `do_not_clear` parameter to True when creating those elements.
+Note that `InputText` and `MultiLine` Elements can be **cleared** when performing a `read`.
+If you want your input field to be cleared after a `window.read` then you can set the `do_not_clear` parameter to False when creating those elements.
 The clear is turned on and off on an element by element basis.

 The reasoning behind this is that Persistent Windows are often "forms".
 When "submitting" a form you want to have all of the fields left blank so the next entry of data will start with a fresh window.
 Also, when implementing a "Chat Window" type of interface, after each read / send of the chat data, you want the input field cleared.
 Think of it as a Texting application.
 Would you want to have to clear your previous text if you want to send a second text?

+## Basic Persistent Window Design Pattern

 The design pattern for Persistent Windows was already shown to you earlier in the document... here it is for your convenience.